Madivoli/Customer-Risk-Intelligence-and-Proactive-Retention-Framework/README.md

 **Income vs. Churn**

-Customers who churn tend to h**ave slightly lower median incomes than those who remain**.
+Customers who churn tend to **have slightly lower median incomes than those who remain**.
 This suggests that **lower-income customers may be more price-sensitive or financially strained**, making them more likely to seek better offers elsewhere.

 **Loan Amount vs. Churn**

 Customers with **smaller loan amounts are more likely to churn**.
-Those with smaller loans m**ay feel less committed to the relationship** or **are possibly testing the service**.
+Those with smaller loans **may feel less committed to the relationship** or **are possibly testing the service**.

 **Credit Score vs. Churn**